Databox partner badge

 Yes.
 We offer a defined support window as part of every engagement and can move into a retainer arrangement for teams that want ongoing metric governance, new dashboard builds as the business evolves, or help managing Databox as new data sources come online.
 We can also train an internal owner to manage the account independently if that is the preference.

-Tell us your two biggest bottlenecks and we'll send back a custom Databox implementation blueprint - by email, no call required.
+Tell us about your firm and we'll send back your Databox AI Opportunity Assessment - by email, no call required.

 • No call required, no obligation